jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/06_exclusive_disjunction.rst

     def exclusive_disjunction(p, q):
         return True

-  the terminal shows an :doc:`/exceptions/AssertionError` for the second case
+  the terminal shows an :ref:`AssertionError` for the second case
 * I add a condition for it

   .. code-block:: python